Find out what to expect in terms of content, learning goals, and career outcomes.

 Learn the accounting, computer, marketing, sales, and communication skills you need to get hired at any office.
 Qualify for jobs in business and government.
-Study on campus or online.
+Study online.

 What is Business Administration?

 Business administration includes every aspect of running and managing a business or organization.
 Many departments work together to help a company run smoothly, including:

 - Project management

 - Information management